How Long Does a Divorce Take in Kansas? Complete Timeline (2026)

 Mediation

 Mediation involves a neutral third-party mediator who helps the parties reach an agreement.
-This process can expedite the divorce if both spouses are willing to compromise on things like marital assets and parenting time, potentially finalizing within a few months.
+This process can expedite the divorce if both spouses are willing to compromise on things like marital assets and parenting time in Kansas, potentially finalizing within a few months.

 The Role of Attorneys and Legal Professionals